Initialization

 <div id="root"></div>

-If you want the Kanban board to have a Toolbar, add a separate container for it as well:
+If you want to add a Toolbar along with the Kanban board, set up a separate container for it as well:

 <div id="toolbar"></div> // container for Toolbar